LinuxBeaver/LinuxBeaver/README.md

 ## Windows
 .dll file filter binaries go in `C:\Users\USERNAME\AppData\Local\gegl-0.4\plug-ins` or perhaps `C:\Users\AppData\Local\gegl-0.4\plug-ins` then restart Gimp and open GEGL Operations.
 You may need to create the folder 'plug-ins` if it does not exist.
+There is a low chance Windows users will need to reinstall Gimp for plugins to work.

 [Top twenty GEGL Plugins for Windows](https://cdn.discordapp.com/attachments/402851569692966914/1097718529614151680/Top_GEGL_plugins_for_Windows_april17.zip)